n0-ware/book-of-n0ware/TryHackMe/events/AoC-2021/Day 24 - Advent of Cyber 2021.md

 ### Question-3
 [Top](#TOC)

 Now that you've located her `NTML` hash, we need to find the password this hash represents.
-For this, we need a password cracking tool such as [john](../../../tools_and_tricks/tools/red/john.md) the ripper.
+For this, we need a password cracking tool such as [John the Ripper](../../../Tools,%20Binaries,%20and%20Programs/Post-Exploitation/Password%20Harvetsing%20and%20Cracking/John%20the%20Ripper.md) the ripper.
 Using either your local virtual machine or the attack box, we are going to attempt to crack this password.

 Copy the `NTLM` hash and paste it to a text file with the command: